rpurvis/draft-turner-ccmib/draft-turner-ccmib.md

             failed.

             The relationship between this object and
-            cCDMLDeliveryRequest is detailed in the following table.
-The table indicates values of cCDMLDeliveryRequest that are allowed depending on the current value of this object.
+            PALDeliveryRequest is detailed in the following table.
+The table indicates values of PALDeliveryRequest that are allowed depending on the current value of this object.

- cCDMLDeliveryRequest!                 cCDMLDeliveryStatus
+ PALDeliveryRequest!
+PALDeliveryStatus
  --------------------+-----------+----------+--------------+------------
  !                   !  complete !inProgress!downloadFailed!parseFailed!
  --------------------+-----------+----------+--------------+------------